rust-lang/rust/src/doc/guide-lifetimes.md

 # Borrowing and enums

-The previous example showed that the type system forbids any borrowing of owned boxes found in aliasable, mutable memory.
+The previous example showed that the type system forbids any mutations of owned boxed values while they are being borrowed.
+In general, the type system also forbids borrowing a value as mutable if it is already being borrowed - either as a mutable reference or an immutable one.
 This restriction prevents pointers from pointing into freed memory.
 There is one other case where the compiler must be very careful to ensure that pointers remain valid: pointers into the interior of an `enum`.